dechamps/FlexASIO/src/README.md

 There is some work-in-progress support for CMake.
 It is not really usable yet.

-Note that vcpkg needs to be integrated with CMake using a toolchain file for the CMake build to work.
-See the vcpkg documentation for details.
+Note that vcpkg needs to be integrated with CMake for the build to work.
+You can use the method described in the vcpkg documentation, or you might find it easier to simply set the `VCPKG_DIR` environment variable to your vcpkg directory.

 [ASIO SDK]: http://www.steinberg.net/en/company/developer.html
 [Inno Setup]: http://www.jrsoftware.org/isdl.php